Going Digital through DX

 Customers and People

 Your customers and people must be at the heart of any DX, where the aim is to drive continual improvements in services, products and experiences that your customers will love and actively promote.
-As Daniel-Zoe Jimenez in his article The five facets of digital transformation states, “Digital Transformation is a continuous process in which enterprises adapt to or drive disruptive changes in their customers and markets by leveraging digital competencies to create new business models, products and services.
-It enables enterprises to seamlessly blend digital and physical business and customer experiences, while improving operational efficiencies and organisational performance”.
-To further emphasis how important customers are when considering a digital transformation, Martin Gill in his article The race to digital mastery is on in 2016 states that “When it comes to digital, we are at a pivot point.
-Digitizing your business isn’t about technology: it’s about customer obsession”
+As Daniel-Zoe Jimenez in his article The Five Facets of Digital Transformation states, “Digital Transformation is a continuous process in which enterprises adapt to or drive disruptive changes in their customers and markets by leveraging digital competencies to create new business models, products and services.

 Being loved by your Customers

 So “going Digital” should be the only option for many organisations, especially if they want to be loved by their people and customers and remain agile enough so they can continually respond to, or even lead the development of disruptive products, services and experiences.
-However, before embarking on any DX, the foundations must also be in place to support this transformation, such as people (with the right mind-set and multi skilled), processes and technology (such as automation, CI/CD, flexible platform, orchestration).
+However, before embarking on any DX, the foundations must also be in place to support this transformation, such as people (with the right mindset and multi-skilled), processes and technology (such as automation, CI/CD, flexible platform, orchestration).

 Start small